Disease/Disorder

 Environmental

 Home evaluation and modification are extremely important for fall prevention.
-Patients and families can be asked to complete a self-assessment form, or a formal evaluation can be performed by a member of the therapy team.
+Patients and families are asked to complete a self-assessment form or a formal evaluation is performed by a member of the therapy team.
 The home evaluation can occur in-person or virtually.

 Patients and caregivers can advocate for a safer and more accessible community which can also reduce fall risk.